-Results of the environmental analysis for radioactivity found in water appear in Table 3 and are reported in $\mu$ Ci/ml for gross beta nonvolatile radioactivity.
-Analysis of tritium is performed on all water samples but is not reported because all environmental samples analyzed exhibited a tritium content less than the minimum detectable level of $3 \times 10^{-6} \mu$ Ci/ml.
+Results of the environmental analysis for radioactivity found in water appear in Table 3 and are reported in $\mu \text{Ci/ml}$ for gross beta nonvolatile radioactivity.
+Analysis of tritium is performed on all water samples but is not reported because all environmental samples analyzed exhibited a tritium content less than the minimum detectable level of 3 x 10 $^{-6}$ $\mu \text{Ci/ml}$.

 Some of the peripheral wells (ground water) exhibit higher than normal concentrations of gross beta radioactivity and solids.
-This activity is due to naturally occurring radioactive potassium-40 and has been verified by flame photometry and gamma spectral analysis.
-The K content in samples from W-1 are typically about $2 \times 10^{-7} \,\mu \text{Ci/ml}$ , accounting for approximately 90% of the gross beta activity present.
-Only those samples whose concentrations are above $1 \times 10^{-7} \,\mu \text{Ci/ml}$ are corrected for K. One well has exhibited some naturally occurring radioactive daughters of uranium.
+This activity is due to naturally occurring radioactive potassium -40 and has been verified by flame photometry and gamma spectral analysis.
+The 40 K content in samples from W-l are typically about 2 x $10^{-7} \, \mu \text{Ci/ml}$, accounting for approximately 90% of the gross beta activity present.
+Only those samples whose concentrations are above 1 x $10^{-7} \, \mu \text{Ci/ml}$ are corrected for 40 K. One well has exhibited some naturally occurring radioactive daughters of uranium.

-In addition to the ground and surface water sampling stations previously reported, two composite water sampling stations have been added; these samples are from the sanitary and storm sewers whose daily effluent averages approximately 210 and 260 m respectively.
-The sampling rate is fixed at 5 mf/min and represents a sampling fraction of approximately $3 \times 10^{-5}$ of the total effluent volume.
-At the end of each calendar quarter an aliquot is collected and analyzed for gross beta and tritium radioactivity.
-Results for 1974 appear in Table 3.
+In addition to the ground and surface water sampling stations previously reported, two composite water sampling stations have been added; these samples are from the sanitary and storm sewers whose daily effluent averages approximately 210 and 260 m3 respectively.
+The sampling rate is fixed at 5 ml/min and represents a sampling fraction of approximately 3 x 10-5 of the total effluent volume.
+At the end of each calendar quarter an aliquot is collected and analyzed for gross bwta and tritium radioactivity.
+Results for 1975 appear in Table 3.
 There has been no detectable increase of radioactivity in environmental samples since SLAC operations began in 1966.